 3. Then, location management server immediately sends the location information report including the latest location information acquired of one or more VAL users or VAL UEs.

 4. VAL server may further share this location information to a group or to another VAL user or VAL UE.
+The VAL server performs permission authorization check (e.g. permitted to share according to a permission configuration) for sharing location information to VAL UE(s).

 NOTE: For other entities, the step 3 can be skipped if not needed.